bnno-aln/chromadots/README.md

     3. Click code and download the repo as a ZIP file
     4. Use the script (WIP)
 7. Extract/Move content to your .config

+### Extras

+Chromadots adds optional support to firefox, discord and spotify/spicetify which require separate installation and configuration.

+For Firefox pywal theme use pywalfox AUR and browser extension, for installation see guide in [pywalfox github](https://github.com/Frewacom/pywalfox).

+For Discord pywal theme follow the installation for [pywal-discord](https://github.com/franekxtb/pywal-discord).

+For Spotify/Spicetify is more complicated, the dotfiles uses the text theme in [spicetify themes gihub](https://github.com/spicetify/spicetify-themes) simply because it does not have a alternative coloscheme and is just a css theme without a javascript tied to it, it could work with other themes but I have not tested.
+Follow the installation of [spicetify](https://spicetify.app/docs/advanced-usage/installation/), download the text theme in [spicetify themes gihub](https://github.com/spicetify/spicetify-themes) and apply it in spicetify.